Local Help for Dental Emergencies

 • Cracked or broken tooth:

-A broken tooth may expose the inner layers, causing pain, infection risk, or difficulty chewing.
-Urgent assessment helps protect the remaining tooth structure and manage discomfort.
+A broken tooth may expose the inner layers, causing pain, increasing the risk of infection and making chewing difficult.
+Urgent assessment can help identify the extent of the issue and discuss suitable care options.

 • Uncontrolled bleeding in the mouth:

-Bleeding that persists despite applying gentle pressure may indicate trauma to the gums, soft tissue, or deeper structures and should be evaluated promptly.
+Bleeding that continues despite some pressure may indicate trauma to the gums, soft tissues, or deeper structures and may require prompt evaluation by a dental professional.

 Emergency appointment times are managed on a case-by-case basis.
-Depending on the situation, a same-day or after-hours visit may be possible.
+Depending on the situation and appointment availability, a same-day or after-hours visit may be possible.
 An emergency dentist in Bunbury will assess the urgency of your symptoms.
-This helps determine the most appropriate timing for care based on your needs.
-Reaching out as early as possible may improve the likelihood of receiving timely support.
+This helps determine the most appropriate timing for your care.
+Reaching out as early as possible may assist with arranging care as promptly as possible.

 Tooth removal for an infection depends on several factors, including the severity of the infection and whether swelling is present.
-In some cases, a dentist may proceed with an extraction on the same day.
-In other situations, such as when swelling or infection is severe, the area may need to be managed first to allow inflammation to settle.
+In some cases, following assessment, a dentist can advise whether extraction on the same day is clinically appropriate.
+In some situations, initial management may be required before considering extraction.
 A clinical assessment is always required to determine the safest timing and the most appropriate course of care.

-A severe toothache at night can feel overwhelming, especially when access to immediate care may be limited.
-Taking the right steps at home can help ease discomfort until professional advice or treatment becomes available.
-Here are some safe, temporary measures to consider:
+A severe toothache at night can be difficult to manage, especially when access to immediate care may be limited.
+Taking appropriate temporary measures at home may help manage symptoms until professional advice or treatment becomes available.
+Here are some temporary measures for managing discomfort:

 • Rinse your mouth gently with warm water: